0xfedcafe/rednext/README.md

+Here is solution of team rednext of the first stage.
+In first solution the accuracy was a bit more than 50%, so we tuned it to be more than 93%.
+Files starting with “basic” are first stage, my_model_merged… and fine-tuned are the second one

 # <p align="center"> A Land of Opportunities: Tackling Wildfire Land Degradation in Brazil with the G20 Global Land Initiative and the Universitat Politècnica de Catalunya </p>

 ## <p align="center"> Case Introduction </p>